 Although it is possible to orient students completely at a distance, it is important to ensure some face-to-face time during orientation, even if that is via videoconference.
 Face-to-face orientations, especially those done in person, are consistent with the growing preference for using a blended model of distance education to serve adult learners.
 Pure distance learning programs may find that additional orientation activities need to be completed at a distance to fully prepare the student for distance learning.
 Students should be supported by a distance teacher as they work through these activities.

 Finally, orientations provided completely at a distance do not fit well with the NRS requirements if programs are seeking to monitor learner progress through NRS level gain.
 The standardized testing required for this is best accomplished in person, in a proctored setting.
 Some states have made arrangements with local libraries and community-based organizations to disburse students across settings in order to accommodate proctored assessments with social distancing during the COVID-19 pandemic.
 This strategy also might allow proctored assessments of students in locations closer to their homes.
 In either case, the remaining orientation activities can be delivered at a distance.

-It should be noted that OCTAE has granted some leeway on placement testing because of the pandemic, issuing in April of 2020 a new policy of “provisional placement” allowing teachers to use their expertise to place a participant into an established educational function level.
+It should be noted that OCTAE has granted some leeway on placement testing because of the pandemic, issuing in April of 2020 a policy of “provisional placement” allowing teachers to use their expertise to place a participant into an established educational function level.
 It remains to be seen if allowances made to ease intake and reporting requirements during the pandemic will develop into policy shifts that better support remote orientation moving forward.
 You can see the OCTAE policy memos here and will read more about these policies in Chapter 6, Assessment: Student Participation and Progress.

 Craft Your Orientation